 I just think the stems are neat…

 Agastache nepetoides flowers from July through September so I haven’t taken any photos of them yet.
 I can write descriptions of the flowers better once I have physically seen them.
 Plants flower at the end of their main stem and branches, giving the whole upper part of the plant the appearance of a candelabra.
 The greenish-yellow flowers are tightly packed on 2-8″ spikes and only open a few at a time.
 My thanks to Adrian Sydor, a fellow member of iNaturalist, for allowing me to use a few of his photos until I can take my own.

 Plants, being perennial, come up from the base in the spring and also from seed.
 When seedlings reach 3-4 feet tall in mid-summer they will also flower.

 A few websites mention it smelling like catnip and that the Iroquois Indians used an infusion made from Agastache nepetoides as a wash for poison ivy and itch.

-I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
-My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
+I live on a small farm in Windsor, Missouri where I enjoy gardening, collecting plants, and identifying wildflowers.
+The farm is in Pettis County but Henry County is across the street, and Benton and Johnson aren’t far away.
 I have grown over 500 different plants and most have pages listed on the right side of the blog.
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out. iNaturalist has been a great help.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.